 - Possibility of tearing or episiotomy.

 The family should consider the risks of a trial of labor after a cesarean (TOLAC).
 The biggest risk is the dehiscence (opening) of the uterine scar.
 There are the normal risks of a vaginal birth and they need to weigh those risks against those of a repeat surgery.

 What are the risks associated with Repeat C-Sections?

 - Weakened Uterine Wall.
 Each incision leaves a weak spot in the uterine wall, which may interfere with future pregnancies

 - Problems with the Placenta.
-The greater the number of cesarean surgeries, the greater the risk of placenta issues (ie.- placenta previa and placenta accrete)
+The greater the number of cesarean surgeries, the greater the risk of placenta issues (ie.- placenta previa and placenta accreta)

 - Bladder Injuries.
-Likely with initial cesarean but are more common with repeat cesarean.
+Unlikely with initial cesarean but are more common with repeat cesarean.

 - Heavy Bleeding.
 Possible after any cesarean but increases with number of cesareans